ipython/ipython/docs/source/config/custommagics.rst

         # etc...

+    def load_ipython_extension(ipython):
+        """
+        Any nodule file that define a function named load_ipython_extension can be loaded via `load_ext` or be configured to be autoloaded by IPython at startup time.
+        """
         # This class must then be registered with a manually created instance,
         # since its constructor has different arguments from the default:
-    ip = get_ipython()
         magics = StatefulMagics(ip, some_data)
-    ip.register_magics(magics)
+        ipython.register_magics(magics)

 .. note::